Molecular biology: History of molecular biology

-Molecular biology sits at the intersection of biochemistry and genetics; as these scientific disciplines emerged and evolved in the 20th century, it became clear that they both sought to determine the molecular mechanisms which underlie vital cellular functions.
+Molecular biology sits at the intersection of biochemistry and genetics; as these scientific disciplines emerged and evolved in the 20th century, it became clear that they both sought to determine the molecular mechanisms that underlie vital cellular functions.
 Advances in molecular biology have been closely related to the development of new technologies and their optimization.

+Major Milestones in Genetics Research

+Schematic representation of Watson and Crick's DNA structure.

+Example of a molecular biology concept.
+Model showing the interactions between DNA and proteins during DNA replication: Template DNA strand (yellow), a newly-synthesized daughter DNA strand (cyan), three subunits of PCNA (shades of blue), and the catalytic subunit of DNA Polymerase ε (green).

 The field of genetics arose from attempts to understand the set of rules underlying reproduction and heredity, and the nature of the hypothetical units of heredity known as genes.
 Gregor Mendel pioneered this work in 1866, when he first described the laws of inheritance he observed in his studies of mating crosses in pea plants.
 One such law of genetic inheritance is the law of segregation, which states that diploid individuals with two alleles for a particular gene will pass one of these alleles to their offspring.
-Because of his critical work, the study of genetic inheritance is commonly referred to as Mendelian genetics.
+Because of his critical work, the study of genetic inheritance is now referred to as Mendelian genetics.

 A major milestone in molecular biology was the discovery of the structure of DNA.
 This work began in 1869 by Friedrich Miescher, a Swiss biochemist who first proposed a structure called nuclein, which we now know to be (deoxyribonucleic acid), or DNA.
 He discovered this unique substance by studying the components of pus-filled bandages, and noting the unique properties of the "phosphorus-containing substances".
 Another notable contributor to the DNA model was Phoebus Levene, who proposed the "polynucleotide model" of DNA in 1919 as a result of his biochemical experiments on yeast.

 In 1950, Erwin Chargaff expanded on the work of Levene and elucidated a few critical properties of nucleic acids: first, the sequence of nucleic acids varies across species.
 Second, the total concentration of purines (adenine and guanine) is always equal to the total concentration of pyrimidines (cytosine and thymine).
 This is now known as Chargaff's rule.

 In 1953, James Watson and Francis Crick published the double helical structure of DNA, based on the X-ray crystallography work done by Rosalind Franklin which was conveyed to them by Maurice Wilkins and Max Perutz.
 Watson and Crick described the structure of DNA and conjectured about the implications of this unique structure for possible mechanisms of DNA replication.
 Watson and Crick were awarded the Nobel Prize in Physiology or Medicine in 1962, along with Wilkins, for proposing a model of the structure of DNA.